Today in History: March 26-28

 March 27, 1941: Elements of the Yugoslav Royal Army Air Force undertake a successful (well, briefly) coup, overthrowing the pro-Axis regency led by Prince Paul Karađorđević in favor of a government nominally led by 11 year old King Peter II in his own right, alongside a junta led by new Prime Minister Dušan Simović.
 The Axis in short order invaded Yugoslavia and drove Peter and his government into exile before carving Yugoslavia up into a Croatian puppet state and several protectorates that were either effectively or actually annexed by Bulgaria, Germany, Hungary, and Italy.
 The Yugoslav Partisans, a predominantly communist group led by Josip Broz Tito, resisted Axis occupation and, with Soviet help, had driven the Germans and Italians out of Yugoslavia by May 1945.

-March 28, 845: A Viking raiding party possibly under the command of the maybe real-maybe mythical hero Ragnar Lodbrok sacks Paris.
+March 28, 845: A Viking raiding party possibly under the command of the maybe real/maybe mythical hero Ragnar Lodbrok sacks Paris.
 The Vikings were bought off by Frankish King Charles the Bald to leave the city, but they didn’t come cheap.
 Charles had to give them 7000 French pounds of gold and silver, which works out to over 2550 kilograms.
-If you assume that the “Ragnar” mentioned in Frankish sources about the sack is in fact Ragnar Lodbrok, this is one of the strongest historical attestations for a figure who isn’t all that well attested otherwise, but there’s no historical consensus around that assumption.
+If you assume that the “Ragnar” mentioned in Frankish sources about the sack is in fact Ragnar Lodbrok, this is one of the strongest genuinely historical attestations for a figure who isn’t all that well attested otherwise.
+Unfortunately for Ragnar Lodbrok fans, to my knowledge there’s no historical consensus as to whether this Ragnar actually was that particular Ragnar.

 March 28, 1737: The expanding Maratha Empire deals a significant defeat to the past-its-peak Mughal Empire in a battle near Delhi.
 The outcome wasn’t decisive, as the Maratha Peshwa (think grand vizier or perhaps prime minister) Baji Rao I subsequently withdrew in the face of a large Mughal relief army, but it stands as one of the first definitive signs that the Mughals were being eclipsed as the dominant power in India.
 Subsequent battles would see the Mughals forced to cede territory and pay tribute to the Marathas.